 Disability Financial Support

-Disability CFSDisability comes with large costs.
+Disability comes with large costs.
 Besides having an income that’s usually far lower than what the patient is used to, disability can also lead to social isolation as well.

 For patients no longer able to withstand the rigors of work, however, a disability pension can provide a financial lifeline and a chance to recover at least some of their health.